Eyeball-Kun/mineflayer-bots/README.md

 thats it

-report issues and stuff to Eyeball#7484 on discord
+report issues and stuff to Eyeball#5597on discord